dweeezil/duo_auth/README.md

 Enter all keys necessary for integration with Duo in the duo_auth.conf file.
 Assuming a Duo integration has already been created in Duo's Admin Panel, you will be able to find all the information requested in the config.inc.php there.

-2. Add the following lines to your roundcube configuration file - config.inc.php located in config/config.inc.php
+2. Add the following line to your roundcube configuration file - config.inc.php located in config/config.inc.php

 `$config['session_storage'] = 'php';`

 3. Modify your PHP config file (php.ini) as follows:

-session.save_handler = files
+`session.save_handler = files`
-session.save_path = "/var/lib/php/sessions"
+`session.save_path = "/var/lib/php/sessions"`

 CREDITS
 =======